Alpha Kappa Psi was founded in 1904 at New York

 through this club you will gain so much more than you give!

-engage with others, and act together to make the world a better place.
+values, engage with others and act together to make real change in the

 The UNF Biology Club is a collection of students